SHARE YOUR BLESSINGS

 It means making a substantial annual gift – a minimum of £45, €70, $100 or ZAR1000.
 This additional money is used for a different upliftment project each year, which the Archdiocese would not normally be able to fund.

-In return for their outstanding support, Mission Patrons receive a dedicated newsletter, a hand-beaded St Christopher pendant, and their names are inscribed in the Mission Patron Roll of Honour.
+In return for their outstanding support, Mission Patrons have their names inscribed in the Mission Patrol Roll of Honour and receive a small gift.

 “I am with you always, even unto the end of the world.” – Matthew 28:20